Tangkoko National Park & Nature Reserve In Manado, Sulawesi

 This park covers 21,000 acres of jungle, and there are hundreds of unique animal species living in the area.

-The best part about Tangkoko is that it’s super easy to visit on a budget, and epic wildlife sightings are practically guaranteed.This guide will explain how you can get there, and everything you need to know before you go!
+The best part about Tangkoko is that it’s super easy to visit on a budget, and epic wildlife sightings are practically guaranteed.This travel guide will explain how to get there, and everything you need to know before you go!

 How To Get To Tangkoko National Park

 Fly to Sam Ratulangi International Airport (MDC) in Manado.